Smartphone Battery Health Calculator

 Battery age

-In this calculator, we treat each month of age as contributing a small loss in capacity.
-For example, after 24 months (two years), the model will subtract an age‑related percentage from the original 100%, independent of your cycle count.
+In this calculator, each month of age contributes a small loss in capacity.
+For example, after 24 months, the model subtracts an age-related percentage from the original 100%, independent of the cycle count.
 This reflects the fact that time alone causes some unavoidable wear.
+In practice, the exact rate differs from one battery to another, but the overall trend is consistent: older batteries hold less charge.

 Temperature

-Heat is one of the most damaging long‑term stresses for lithium‑ion batteries.
-They work best at around 20 °C (68 °F).
-Regular exposure to high temperatures speeds up the chemical reactions that break down the battery’s internal materials.
+Heat is one of the most damaging long-term stresses for lithium-ion batteries.
+These cells work best around room temperature, near 20 °C (68 °F).
+Regular exposure to higher temperatures speeds up the chemical reactions that break down the battery’s internal materials.
+The phone may still work, but capacity usually fades faster.

 Interpreting Your Battery Health Result